lauyeewen123/lauyeewen123/README.md

 #### <div align="center">I'm Yee Wen, a first-year student studying in Bachelor of Computer Science in Data Engineering   👨‍💻 🚀😆</div>

 🔍 About me:

 - 🗓️ 14/12/2004

--  🌻I'm a passionate first-year data engineering student with a curiosity for turning raw data into meaningful insights.
+-  🌻 I'm a passionate first-year data engineering student with a curiosity for turning raw data into meaningful insights.

 - 🌱 I’m currently learning C++ Programming Languages